 The Vancouver City Planning Commission (VCPC) is a citizen advisory board mandated under bylaw to advise the Mayor and City Council on planning and development issues that affect the city’s future.
 VCPC is uniquely positioned to work as a catalyst, convening dialogues with other groups and partners to gather, analyze and consolidate information, formulate advice and recommend actions.

-Between now and May 2020, the VCPC (in partnership with a wide representation of City of Vancouver advisory bodies, community organizations, and interest groups will be hosting a series of events under the theme of ‘Shaping the City.’
-These events will culminate on May 14, 2020 in a summit about planning and design for a resilient city.
-The outcomes of this summit will inform the City of Vancouver’s City-wide Plan.
+Between now and the Summit, the VCPC (in partnership with a wide representation of City of Vancouver advisory bodies, community organizations, and interest groups will be hosting a series of events under the theme of ‘Shaping the City.’
+These events will culminate in a summit about planning and design for a resilient city.
+The outcomes of this summit will inform the City of Vancouver’s Vancouver Plan.

 In 2016, the VCPC participated in the United Nations’ Conference on Housing and Sustainable Urban Development.
 The conference resulted in the New Urban Agenda (NUA), an international guideline for urban development focused on making cities and human settlements inclusive, safe, resilient, and sustainable.
 The VCPC adopted the NUA as a guide to our own programs for the next five years.